soldasim/BOSS.jl/docs/src/types.md

 BossOptions
 ```

-The `BossCallback` type is used to pass callbacks which will be called in every iteration of the BO procedure (and once before the procedure starts).
+The `BossCallback` type can be subtyped to define a custom callback, which is called in every iteration of the BO procedure (and once before the procedure starts).
+Pass the callback to the [`BossOptions`](@ref).

 ```@docs
 BossCallback
 NoCallback
 ```

-The `PlotCallback` provides plots the state of the BO procedure in every iteration.
+The provided `PlotCallback` plots the state of the BO procedure in every iteration.
 It currently only supports one-dimensional input spaces.

 ```@docs
 PlotCallback